 Think of the comments section as a virtual room that gives you the perfect platform to speak directly to a key decision maker that you wouldn’t have otherwise come in contact with.
 The more conversations you have online, the more relationships you are building with your prospective customers.
 Use this opportunity to better understand what your customers are looking for and their current pain points.
-This, in turn, grows your brand awareness online as you start to build a more varied group of followers who are interested in what you have to say.
+This, in turn, grows your brand awareness and can inspire brand loyalty online as you start to build a more varied group of followers who are interested in what you have to say.

 How to Utilize Community Management